aws-quickstart/cdk-eks-blueprints/docs/extensibility.md

 ## Private Extensions

-Extensions specific to a customer instance of Blueprintss can be implemented inline with the blueprint in the same codebase.
+Extensions specific to a customer instance of Blueprints can be implemented inline with the blueprint in the same codebase.
 Such extensions are scoped to the customer base and cannot be reused.
 Example of a private extension:

 ```typescript